Yoav666s/dnd-wiki/collections/_tooltips/example.md

 ---
 title: "Example"
 link: /rules/
-content: |
-  This is the content for the Example tooltip.
+content: "This is the content for the Example tooltip."
 ---